jxhnkndl/horiseon-social-solution/README.md

 ## Project Goals

 The primary goal for this project was to edit the existing homepage for Horiseon Social Solution Services to improve its accessibility features and overall semantic structure.
-The secondary goal was to fix any broken page components and refactor the HTML and CSS documents appropriately.
+The secondary goal was to fix any broken page components and refactor the page's HTML and CSS documents to reduce repetition and improve readability.

 ## Improved Accessibility Features